donaldRwilliams/vICC/paper.md

 where $\sigma^2_b$ is the between-group variance and $\sigma^2_w$ the within-group variance.
 In a one-way random effects model, $\sigma^2_w$ is essentially the $average$ within-group variance.
-However, if there are group-level differences in $\sigma^2_w$, this implies that there also group-level variation in the ICC.
+However, if there are group-level differences in $\sigma^2_w$, this implies that there is group-level variation in the ICC.

 The methodology in R package **vICC** was specifically designed